Q-Bukold/TikTok-Content-Scraper/README.md

 # What is it?

 This scraper allows you to download TikTok **user profiles**, **videos** and **slides** without an official API key.
 Additionally, it can scrape approximately 100 metadata fields related to the video, author, music, video file, and hashtags.
-It can also download the mp4 of videos and pictures as well as music of all slides.
+It can also download the raw files of videos and slides.

 You do not need your own progress tracking, the scraper takes care of everything - even common errors.
 It was built to scrape 1M+ IDs, but can also be used for smaller datasets.
 The scraped metadata is downloaded, but modifying the scraper can also allow you to connect it to a database.